-Net sales for the year ended August 31, 2013 increased by 8.0% compared with the prior-year period due primarily to an increase in sales volumes of approximately 10%, partially offset by the impact of an unfavorable change in product prices and the mix of products sold ("price/mix").
+Net sales for the year ended August 31, 2013 increased by 8.0% compared with the prior-year period due primarily to an increase in sales volumes of approximately 10%, partially offset by the impact of an unfavorable change in price/mix.
 The impact on net sales from foreign currency and acquisitions was not material.
 Sales volume was higher across most product categories and key sales channels which reflects growth in the North American lighting market, particularly for renovation and retrofit applications.
 Additionally, greater demand for LED luminaires continued in fiscal 2013 as sales of these products more than doubled compared with the year-ago period.
-The Company estimates that the unfavorable price/mix in the current year compared with the year-ago period was due primarily to greater sales of less featured, value-oriented products sold through certain sales channels, including an increase in the number of large renovation projects, particularly for national retailers.
-In addition, price/mix was influenced by a reduction in the sales price of certain LED luminaries reflecting the continued decline in the cost of purchased LED components.
-Because of the changing dynamics of the Company's extensive product portfolio, including the increase of integrated lighting solutions as well as the proliferation of new products due to the adoption of solid-state lighting, it is not possible to precisely quantify volume as well as accurately differentiate the individual components of price/mix.
+The Company estimates that the unfavorable price/mix in fiscal 2013 compared with the year-ago period was due primarily to greater sales of less featured, value-oriented products sold through certain sales channels, including an increase in the number of large renovation projects, particularly for national retailers.
+In addition, price/mix was influenced by a reduction in the sales price of certain LED luminaries reflecting the continued decline in the cost of certain purchased LED components.